-Project Description: This project would involve the purchase of a 6 lane module firearm range facility located in the soon to be Sheriff's Office Headquarters.
-The Sheriff's Range would allow more flexible scheduling and use of the facility for the 700-800 sworn personnel that need to semi-annually and annually train with the firearm.
+Project Description: This project involves the purchase of a 6 lane module firearm range facility to be located at Sheriff's Office Headquarters.
+The Sheriff's Range will allow more flexible scheduling for the 700-800 sworn personnel that need to semiannually and annually train with the firearm.
 The facility would also be used for the 100 sworn personnel that are newly hired and need to become firearm qualified.
-The facility currently in use is owned by the City of Rochester and the Rochester Police Department dominates the scheduling.
-The Sheriff's Office finds it very difficult to schedule for any range time for new hires or re-qualifying members.
-The Sheriff's Office has to schedule many range activities at night which can cause some expenditures in overtime and contractual shift differential.
+The current range is owned by the City of Rochester and the Rochester Police Department dominates the scheduling.
+The Sheriff's Office often has to schedule range activities for new hires or re-qualifying members at night which can cause some expenditures in overtime and contractual shift differential.